AlexanderBeck0/CS-513-Project-4/docs/report.md

 G <- H (7)
 D <- E (10)
 J <- I (10)
 The Distance Vector Routing Algorithm has converged!
 Any future use of the dv command with the same graph will not change the output.
 Distance Vector Routing algorithm converged after 6 runs
 ```

-Simple Run New Tree (Distance Vector):
 ![Simple Run Initial Tree (Distance Vector)](../figures/Simple_Run_Tree_2.png)

 Running the first set of these commands creates the graph.
-Running the "plot" command then displays the creates graph.
+Running the "plot" command then displays the created graph.
 Running "ls A" will then run the Link-State routing algorithm with node A as the root node.
 It will print to the console the resulting routing table.
 Running the "tree" command will plot the resulting spanning tree.
 The next set of commands remove several edges from the graph.
 Running the "plot" command now shows the modified plot.
 Running "dv A" then updates the routing table using the Distance-Vector routing algorithm, also printing the results.
-Running the "tree" command again shows a slighly different spanning tree, reflecting the new graph.
+Running the "tree" command again shows a slightly different spanning tree, reflecting the new graph.

 ### Changing Cost DV